-Minn.
+Minn Ctat CONTRACTING DID LAWC Wadaaaaa Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Ye es No Reference 1.
-Was the public safety equipment used , and 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
+Section CONTRACTING - BID LAWS Yes No Workpaper Reference 50000 L i 110101 5.
+Was the term of the contract five years or less, including extensions? § 471.3455 K. Public Safety Equipment Purchase or Lease (for statutory or home rule charter cities, counties, towns, special taxing districts or any other political subdivision that acquires public safety equipment.)
+If equipment was acquired pursuant to this statute without competitive bidding or proposals: 1.
+Was the public safety equipment used , and was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
 Stat. § 299N.01, subdivision 2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of supply? §471.425, subd.
-4a L Did each contract between the government entity and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? §270C.66 M Withholding Affidavit/Certificate (Applies to all political subdivisions.)
+4a L Did each contract between the government entity and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? \$270C.66 M Withholding Affidavit/Certificate (Applies to all political subdivisions.)
 Before making final settlement with any contractor under a contract requiring the employment of employees for wages by said contractor and by subcontractors, did the entity obtain a certificate by the Commissioner of Revenue that the contractor or subcontractor has complied with the withholding requirements of Minn.
 Stat. § 290.92 (either Form IC134 or a Contractor's Withholding Affidavit Confirmation)?

-Minn.
-Stat.
-Section CONTRACTING - BID LAWS Yes No Workpaper Reference

-Section Tes 140 Reference

 Part III.
-Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to contracting and bidding.
+Audit Conclusion ust state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to contracting and bidding. whetl ner the c client has

-Conclusion: